 The truth is that there are a lot of days where that exact thought paralyzes me.
 Despite what the other Good Book says, I panic.
 Urgent tweets and pleas for attention don’t receive immediate replies, validating the voice as it begins to laugh at me.
 Emails to industry contacts I used to know go unanswered.
 Like House of Leaves, even the echo isn’t there, just the voice as it repeats itself.

 I sip my double-tall-whatever-the-fuck-it-is latté and take a deep breath.
 The voice doesn’t know that I live in the future.
 I’ve got metrics, bitch.
 They may not be talking back right now, but people are listening.
 Whether it’s Pandora streams or Facebook Likes or new signups for my email list, I’ve got irrefutable evidence that more people are listening every day.

 But logic never makes the voice go away.
 Nothing ever does.

 I resume walking at a comfortable pace.
 The chai really isn’t that bad, though it’s sweeter than what I’d normally order.
 Whatever, it’s a new flavor to explore.
 Life is full of mistakes like the Slinky, Dave Matthews Band, and Penicillin.
 Trying to avoid mistakes only makes the voice louder.
 Avoiding mistakes is what the voice wants you to focus on, not creating something risky.

-What I’ve learned after 35 years is that you can’t ever shut the voice off, but you can learn to rise above it.
+What I’ve learned after 30-something years is that you can’t ever shut the voice off, but you can learn to rise above it.
 Like a daily workout, you only get better at it if it hurts a little.
 Sometimes it might feel like all you ever do is hurt, but some day you’ll lift that keyboard case a little easier and it’ll dawn on you: You’ve become stronger.

 I turn my attention to the voice as I stroll through the city.
 I speak to it, as loud as necessary.